Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Dried polk root is sometimes used to reduce phlegm in the lungs.
 It is occasionally used to cause vomiting.
 The dried root is known to help heal inflammation and to stimulate the immune system.
 It is a mild analgesic and can be useful in the treatment of glandular fever, mumps, laryngitis, sore throat, and tonsillitis.

 Dried polk root is used externally to treat skin diseases such as ringworm and scabies.
 It may also be applied to old wounds to reduce scarring.
 A poultice of dried polk root can be applied to skin ulcers, hemorrhoids, and aching joints to relieve pain and reduce inflammation.
 Dried polk root poultices are also very helpful when treating mastitis.

 Studies show that dried polk root may be beneficial in the treatment of certain cancers of the breast and uterus.
 Properties in dried polk root are thought to boost the immune system and may help reduce the size of tumors.
+More research is needed.

 Old timers combined tincture of dried polk root with Echinacea, indigo, or cleavers and used the mixture for treating rheumatism and gastric ulcers.
 Tinctures were always made from dried root (fresh root is toxic).

 Native Americans used dried polk root to stimulate the heart, to ease arthritis, and to rid the body of parasites.
 They called the herb “pocon” and considered it a valuable part of their healing rituals.
 They also used the berries as a colorful dye.

 Polk leaves are considered a “spring green” and are often eaten as a vegetable.
 The leaves and sprouts are harvested when young and tender.
 They are boiled, drained, and boiled again.
 Then they are fried with a little bacon grease (and maybe an egg is scrambled in for good measure).
 Some folks even slice the young stems, coat with flour or cornmeal, and fry them like okra.